jquery/learn.jquery.com/page/effects/custom-effects.md

 ```

 <div class="note">
-Color-related properties cannot be animated with `$.fn.animate` using jQuery
+Color-related properties cannot be animated with `.animate()` using jQuery
 out of the box.
 Color animations can easily be accomplished by including the
 [color plugin](http://github.com/jquery/jquery-color).
 We'll discuss using
 plugins later in the book.